girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 #### Next, Know Your LED

 LEDs are polarized and only allow current to flow in one direction.
-The first thing I had to learn was that annode should be connected to the power source, and the cathode should be connected to the ground.
+The first thing I had to learn was that anode should be connected to the power source, and the cathode should be connected to the ground.
 Each LED has two legs, a long one is an anode (+), and a short one is cathode (-).

 ![Circuit](/assets/images/articles/2015/05/led.png "LED")